Impact

 • Reduction of carbon monoxide levels in the home by 90 percent, eliminating low-level poisoning

-• Eliminated the danger of burns to toddlers caused by open cooking fires in their homes
+• Eliminates the danger of burns to toddlers caused by open cooking fires in their homes

 • Reducing the risk of smoke-related lung disease in children